TABLE OF CONTENTS

 Additionally, the NFTB sponsors a periodical entitled Achim Magazine.
 This periodical follows the former Brotherhood magazine and before that The Jewish Layman.
 Also, in an attempt to connect the brotherhood chapters, the NFTB has a series of national committees that take the best of the ideas from local chapters and disseminate them to all other chapters.

-In 2007, the North American Federation of Temple Brotherhoods officially changed its name to Men of Reform Judaism.
+In 2007, the National Federation of Temple Brotherhoods officially changed its name to Men of Reform Judaism.

 Because these records were taken from the Union of American Hebrew Congregation Records (UAHC), much of the correspondence is with the UAHC and its officials or relates to the NFTB's relationship with the Union and the Reform movement.
 There is also a fair amount of material on the Metropolitan Conference of the Temple Brotherhoods in New York City, in the 1930s.
 While there are annual reports, there are very few minutes.

-The papers are arranged into a single series.
+The papers are arranged in two (2) series:

 Terms of Access